hypothesis/h/README.rst

 components are included.
 They are subject to their own licenses.
 All of the license information can be found in the included `<LICENSE>`_ file.

-.. [*] Community and identity features are not finished.
-Get involved and help!
 .. _Open Annotation Core: http://openannotation.org/spec/core/
 .. _project wiki: https://github.com/hypothesis/h/wiki
 .. _#hypothes.is: http://webchat.freenode.net/?channels=hypothes.is